gvwilson/sensibleadventures/nardica/nardica.md

-"The medical kind, originally," the old woman replied, turning in her seat to face Iffy.
+"The medical kind, originally," the old woman replied, turning in her seat so that she was fully facing Iffy.
-"But lately I've been focusing physics and engineering.
+"But I've been focusing physics and engineering for the last few years.
 There's still a lot of technology left over from the machine wars that we don't quite understand, and it's my department's job to secure it.
 Or destroy it if that's not possible,"